 At the Diploma level, MBET tutors aim at stretching and supporting trainees as they engage with the course material with the aim of acquiring greater breadth and depth of understanding and knowledge.
 Trainees are also expected to show an increasing ability to use a range of skills/strategies, including the ability to modify relationship stances to meet the needs of individual clients/patients.

-Prospective candidates will need to be 21 years or over at course start date and have sufficient life experience and self-awareness.
-Candidates will need to have completed both the Level 3 Certificate in Counselling Skills and the Level 3 Certificate in Counselling Studies or their equivalent.
-Successful completion of the MBET PRE-DIPLOMA LEVEL 4 training allows access to the Diploma in Therapeutic Counselling Course.
+Prospective candidates will need to be 25 years or over at the course start date and have sufficient life experience and self-awareness.
+Candidates will need to have completed both the Level 2 Certificate in Counselling Skills and the Level 3 Certificate in Counselling Studies or their equivalent.
+Successful completion of the MBET Level 4 Certificate in Counselling and Studies allows access to the Diploma in Therapeutic Counselling Course.
 In addition, candidates will be required to attend an interview and possibly take a written test to assess suitability for academic work at Level 4.
-References will also be required.
+References may also be required.

 Counselling & Psychotherapy Central Awarding Body (CPCAB)